 - Is it going to get worse?

-It is frightening to be diagnosed with dementia.
-You will likely have many feelings about this.
-It can be helpful to talk about your feelings.
-You can talk with family, friends, and clergy.
 You might want to consider professional counseling or a support group.
 Try to learn as much as you can about your condition.
 Make sure arrangements are made for your ongoing care, and take care of yourself.
 Stay physically active and involved with others.
 Let someone you trust help with decision-making and responsibilities.